cachapa/crdt/README.md

 ## Usage

 The `Crdt` class works as a layer on top of a map.
-The simplest way to experiment is to initialise it an empty map:
+The simplest way to experiment is to initialise it with an empty map:

 ```dart
 import 'package:crdt/crdt.dart';